kirmar/delaysay/README.md

 For the API domain, choose a path at your website (api.example.com).

-Validate the ACM Certificate by creating a DNS record in Route 53:
+Validate the ACM Certificate by creating a DNS record in Route 53 (This must be done again if $DELAYSAY_API_DOMAIN_NAME ever changes.):

 - Complete the steps below while you wait for CloudFormation to finish deploying the first time.
 - In the AWS Certificate Manager console, expand the entry with your domain name.
 Its status should be "Pending validation."
 Find your domain again and expand it.